Gold Coast Beaches are renowned for being some of the best beaches in the entire world and not to be missed during your visit to Australia!

 Rainbow Bay – Best Beaches Gold Coast

-Last but not least on day 2 of this Gold Coast Beaches guides is Duranbah Beach which is located at the top of the hill, near to Snapper Rocks.
+Last but not least on this Gold Coast Beaches guides is Duranbah Beach which is located at the top of the hill, near to Snapper Rocks.

 Another popular surf break and beach area that lies below the cliffs at Point Danger is Duranbah Beach, featuring white sands, big waves and a grassy area with undercover seating and BBQs.
 Not a bad spot to perch up for the afternoon.